How to Use Sleeped or Slept (Irregular Verb Forms)

 What's the past tense of "sleep"?

-The simple past tense of sleep is slept, and the past participle is also slept.
+The past tense of sleep is slept.
+The past participle is also slept.
+Sleep is an irregular verb, meaning it doesn't follow the regular -ed pattern for past forms.
 The form "sleeped" is incorrect.
-Use slept for both simple past and past participle forms.

 Verb forms of 'sleep'